Unacceptable customer behaviour policy

 - Insisting on communicating with one employee and no-one else

-- Unreasonably complaining to us about matters that are not Magna Housing Limited’s responsibility
+- Unreasonably complaining to us about matters that are not our responsibility.

 How we deal with unacceptable behaviour and unreasonable demands

-- We will investigate and assess each case on its own merits and take into consideration the nature, severity and frequency of the behaviour and will use a reasonable and proportionate response when dealing with reports of unacceptable customer behaviour towards our colleagues.
+We will investigate each case that is reported to us, taking into consideration the nature, severity and frequency of the behaviour.
+We will use a reasonable and proportionate approach when dealing with reports of unacceptable customer behaviour towards our colleagues.

-- We will contact the customer responsible for the behaviour as part of our investigation and we will set out clearly the behaviour we found to be unacceptable, how we expect the customer to behave in future and the actions we will take if not.
+We will try to contact the customer responsible for the behaviour and explain what we found unacceptable, how we expect them to behave in future, and the actions we will take if they don’t.

-- We will also try to find out whether the customer has other issues that are contributing to their behaviour such as poor mental health, learning difficulties or drug or alcohol dependency.
-We will offer to refer them to an appropriate agency if they agree.
-The expectation that the customer’s unacceptable behaviour must stop does not change in this scenario.
+We will also try to find out whether the customer has other issues that are contributing to their behaviour, such as poor mental health, learning difficulties or drug or alcohol dependency.
+Where appropriate, we will offer to refer them to a relevant agency for support.

-- When faced with persistent unreasonable demands, we may use ‘contact restrictions’ in order to manage the level or frequency of contact.
+When faced with persistent unreasonable demands, we may use ‘contact restrictions’ to manage the amount of contact.
 This may also include appointing a single point of contact within Magna.

-- In some cases, we may seek to use an independent mediation service where appropriate in order to help find a solution where there is break-down in relations between Magna and a customer.
+In some cases, where there is a break-down in relations between Magna and a customer, we may seek to use an independent mediation service to help find a solution.

-- Where there is a risk to our colleagues or contractors identified, a warning flag may be applied to the relevant customer account.
+Where there is a risk to our colleagues or contractors identified, a warning flag may be applied to the customer’s account.

-- We will only share information with people who need it.
-For example, if we temporarily alter the way we work with a customer, relevant colleagues and contractors will need to know about any new arrangements, but they do not need to know the reasons for them.
+We will only share information with people who need it.
+For example, if we temporarily change the way we work with a customer, we will need to tell relevant colleagues and contractors about any new arrangements, but they don’t always need to know the reasons.

-- We will keep customers informed of our decisions and the basis for those throughout.
+We will keep customers informed of our decisions, and the reasons for them, throughout the investigation.

-- Offer customers the chance to appeal any decisions we make and will set out how to make an appeal in our communications with them.
+- offer them the chance to appeal any decisions we make.
+We will explain how to make an appeal in our communications with them.

-- Review any changes to the way we work with customers after an agreed period (of between 3 and 12 months depending on the nature of the behaviour).
+- review any changes to the way we work with them after an agreed time (of between 3 and 12 months depending on the nature of the behaviour).

 Responsibilities

-The Safer Communities Lead is responsible for operational management of anti-social behaviour investigations and the operational implementation of this policy and for maintaining accurate related data as well as for reporting on incidents and actions in line with governance arrangements.
+The Safer Communities Lead is responsible for operational management of anti-social behaviour and nuisance investigations, the implementation of this policy, maintaining accurate data and reporting on incidents and actions in line with governance arrangements.